terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 }
 ```

+This method simply sends the username and password to Okta for authentication.
 In th first line, make sure the property `OktaDomain` is set to the value in your dashboard
 when logged in to the okta web site.

-This method simply sends the username and password to Okta for authentication.
-To actually test
+ o actually test
 this, you must add a user.
-Select **Users** > **People** from the Okta dashboard and then
+Select **Users** > **People** from the Okta web dashboard and then
 **Add Person**.
 Okta also provides a separate sign up page for you.
 It has the URL
 `yourOktaDomain/signin/register`.
 In the app, the sign up button will open a browser with
 this URL.
 Add the method below: